iqis/iqis/content/vitae.md

 (Remote) / Nov 2018 - Present

 - Custom R packages on systems integration, data manipulation and report generation
-- Shiny applications (some dashboards) for internal deployment
-- Web API built with plumbr, experimental
+- Shiny applications (some dashboards) for internal deployment; Web API with plumbr

 #### DataCamp
 Author / (Remote) / Dec 2018 - Apr 2019

 - Study and profile analytical topics & technical solutions with R, Python
-- Online practice contents on the above
+- Practice contents for online learning from the above

 #### Metaphor
 Master Generalist in Analytics / Garden City, NY / Nov 2017 - Sep 2018

 - Digital marketing and analytic strategies for clients in consumer goods industry
-- Development and maintenance of an internal integrated reporting platform on web traffic, e-commerce & ad spending, solely within the R ecosystem on a Linux server
+- Development and maintenance of an internal integrated reporting platform on web traffic, e-commerce & ad spending, solely with R, on a Linux server
 - A/B tests on client websites, improving creative designs and ad buying
 - Lifecycle analysis with product sales, return and specification data to support product planning & design